Manat : Goddess of Time

 Modern Day Influence

-In 1024, during the time of Mahmud of the Ghazni, he attacked the Somnath temple located in India.
-According to court poet Farrukhi, who claimed to be a part of the group that carried out the raid, the attack was inspired by the belief that a hidden idol of the goddess was being stored in the temple.
+In the year 1024, during the rule of Mahmud of Ghazni, the Somnath temple in India was attacked.
+According to the court poet Farrukhi, who claimed to be part of the raiding group, the motivation behind the assault was a belief that a concealed idol of the goddess was housed within the temple.

 Frequently Asked Questions